MimIR 0.1

 must be const may be non-const

-ops form DAG ops may be cyclic
+ops form a DAG ops may be cyclic

 no recursion may be recursive

-no Var may have Var; get with mim::Def::var / mim::Def::has_var
+no variables may have variables; use mim::Def::var / mim::Def::has_var

 build ops first, then the actual node build the actual node first, then set the ops

-Hash consed each new instance is fresh
+hash-consed each new instance is fresh

 Def::rebuild Def::stub